KomodoPlatform/antara-gaming-sdk/docs/source/tutorials/tic-tac-toe.rst

     //!
 We want to draw the grid on the most deep layer, here 0. registry.assign<graphics::layer<0>>(grid_entity);

-    //! we give back our fresh entity return grid_entity;
+    //!
+We give back our fresh entity return grid_entity;

 This will work and look really good.
 Though maybe you realized, we always add and substract ``half_thickness``.
 So the top border and left border of the screen are at coordinate ``0``, so subtracting ``half_thickness`` will make half of it to appear out of the screen.
 Same with bottom border and right border, they are at ``canvas_width`` and ``canvas_height`` which are and of the screen.
 Adding ``half_thickness`` makes the half of it appear out of the screen again.
 If you are perfectionist, you don't want that to happen.